-I decided to pack up my sticks and head to Cobourg this past weekend for the OJHL Junior A Governors Showcase Weekend.
-The showcase featured 22 OJHL regular season games and attracted fans, scouts, agents, and other hockey brass.......including the HockeyStickMan.
+Last weekend, I decided to pack up my sticks and head to Cobourg for the OJHL Junior A Governors Showcase Weekend.
+The showcase featured 22 OJHL regular season games and attracted fans, scouts, agents, and other hockey brass; including the HockeyStickMan.

-1 - The Curve - The majority of players at this level have definetely found the pattern of curve that works best for them.
+The majority of players at this level have found the pattern of curve that works best for them.
 While players at higher levels have an opportunity to try different things and customize their patterns, these players are typically playing with stock patterns, some that have not changed in many years.
-While some showed that they would consider a minimal change it was highly unlikly that they would try a different type of curve at this point in the season.
-Not surprisingly the heel-mid curve, closed face, P92 (Backstrom), P3 (Hall), or Crosby pattern seemed to be the most popular.
+While some said that they would consider a minimal change, it was highly unlikely that they would try a different type of curve at this point in the season.
+Not surprisingly, the heel-mid curve, closed face, P92 (Backstrom), P3 (Hall), or Crosby pattern seemed to be the most popular.

-2 - The Brand - While I was able to convince two players to try a different brand then they were currently using, most are both very aware of the different types of brands and models produced, and do not care to change from what they are using.
-Unfortunately finances play a role in their decision making but most seem to be playing with the brand they want!
+While I was able to convince two players to try a different brand then they were currently using, most are both very aware of the different types of brands and models produced, and do not care to change from what they are using.
+Some did say that finances play a role in their decision making but most seem to be playing with the brand they want.
 This was very evident to me as Fisher Hockey is a sponsor and the Official Stick Supplier of the OJHL.
 While I'm sure many players try the Fisher throughout the season, the major stick manufactures still seem to be dominating that market.